sourcegraph/sourcegraph-public-snapshot/doc/cody/completions.md

 ## What are Cody completions?

 Cody provides real-time code completions as you're typing.
 As you start coding, or after you type a comment, Cody will look at the context around your open files and file history to predict what you're trying to implement and provide completions.
+It's autocomplete powered by Cody!

 ## Enabling Cody completions